ibrasaif1/RuizFoods-PalletInspection/README.md

 - Open another terminal in project directory and run `node NodeJS/server.js` to run server script

 The main files to worry about are `src/App.js`, the `src/components` folder, and `NodeJS/server.js`.

+# Database Creation Instructions
+I personally chose PostgreSQL to create the database.
+I created 5 tables: 1 for each warehouse and 1 for users.
+The warehouse tables were titled TX1, CA1, CA4, and SC1 which is how Ruiz Foods refers to them.
+Each of the warehouse tables have the same schema, with the primary key being location_id (data type: text), second column being risk_level (data type: boolean), last_updated (data type: timestamp with time zone), and image_url (data type: text).
+TX1 has 3526 rows.
+CA1 has 6472 rows. ca4 has 924 rows.
+SC1 3296.
+I obtained .csv files with pallet locations from a company rep and wrote a script to populate these tables with the pallet locations, you can do the same.
+For users, I had primary key `email` (data type: text), column password data type text (password gets hashed by the code), verified (data type: boolean), first_name (data type text) and last_name (data type text).

 # Getting Started with Create React App